GiancarloPerezGit/GiancarloPerezGit/README.md

 ### Hello!

 My name is Giancarlo Perez.
-I am a Senior in Florida International University with an expected graduation date of March 2021 with a Bachelor of science degree in Computer science.
-Most of my work as a developer involves industrial automation and game development with Python and C# as my go to languages.
+I am a Graduate from Florida International University with a Bachelor of science degree in Computer Science.
+As a developer I work with a number of languages including Java, Python, C#, Javascript, HTML, Ruby, and other languages I have picked up thoughtout developer career.

 #### Contact Info
 - Phone number: 786-469-9298